MakenzieRoberts/SDAT_Final_QAP_Springboot-REST-API_Docker/README.md

 <h1>
-  Semester 4 | Software Design Architechture | Final QAP
+  Semester 4 | Software Design Architechture | QAP 2
 </h1>

 Design and implementation of a RESTful API for a single resource, employing the RepositoryRestResource design pattern taught in class.
 Subsequently, the API is subjected to local testing within a Docker container environment.